mitmarcus/agentic_it/docs/design.md

 - As a user, if the bot doesn’t find relevant KB entries, it proactively crawls our IT help site and then answers.
 - As a frustrated user, I say “This still doesn’t work.
 I need a human.” and a Jira ticket is filed with the chat transcript, attempted steps, and links used.
 - As an admin, I can control seed URLs, allowed domains, top_k retrieval, crawl depth, and rate limits via config.
+- As a technician, I want the agent to interpret attached text logs and images to better understand the issue.
+- As a technician, I want the agent to retrieve relevant past tickets/logs to suggest likely fixes.
+- As a technician, I want the agent to detect and flag confidential information, avoiding relaying it back.
+- As a technician, I want the agent to ask targeted questions to collect key technical details.
+- As an employee, I want the agent to match my conversational style and knowledge level without becoming unprofessional.
+- As a technician, I want the agent to log each action for auditability.
+- As a technician, I want automatic ticket creation when the bot can’t resolve issues adequately.
+- As an employee, I want the option to explicitly ask the bot to create a ticket.
+- As a technician, I want employees to follow a simple checklist the bot provides to self-resolve when possible.
+- As an employee, I want to be notified when the bot created a ticket and get a link/ID.
+- As an employee, I want to be informed if my issue is linked to a broader outage/problem.
+- As an employee, I want to rate the bot’s helpfulness.
+- As a technician, I want the bot to update a ticket if it’s part of a broader problem.
+- As a technician, I want the bot to automatically propose updates to SharePoint documentation.
+- As a technician, I want the bot to redact confidential information in all outward artifacts (logs, tickets).

 ### Non-Functional